Jump to main content

 • Note: Banner will check for prerequisite or co-requisite courses and students will be blocked from registration unless they have either completed or are enrolled in the required prerequisite(s)/co-requisite(s).

-• Course Goals with Learning Objectives/Outcomes
+• Course Objectives/Outcomes

 • Focus Learning Objectives / Outcomes on what you want students to demonstrate (knowledge, skills).